 The Waverly organic farm, located within walking distance from the school, is a one-acre multi-purpose green space for students, teachers, and families.
 During their weekly visits to the farm, the preschoolers participate in ongoing imaginative play that they continue to build upon throughout the year.
 They have opportunities to use tools, climb trees, dig, and build.
 They use problem solving skills to figure out how to move items around the farm, how to transport water using pvc pipes and by digging channels for the water to flow.
 They learn how to make shelter from the rain and have opportunities for mud play.
 The preschoolers delight in investigating how things grow, harvesting produce, observing and caring for the chickens, discovering insects, cooking in the student built pizza oven, and observing the changes of the climate and seasons.

 Barbara has managed the farm for more than a decade, first as a volunteer.
 Barbara loves to collaborate with her colleagues to create farm curriculum that is meaningful to each class and relates to the social studies theme when possible.
 In the short-term, Barbara wants “our children to spend a little time connecting with the natural world and the seasons.”
 In the long-term, her goal “is that they remember the idea that you can grow your own food, and that it tastes better, looks better, smells better, and it’s fun, too!”
-Barbara has two children at Waverly, Joe and Katie, both in 12th grade.
+Barbara’s two children, Joe and Katie, are Waverly graduates of the class of 2020.
 (Email)

 At Waverly, wellness is an age-appropriate, positive approach that emphasizes the whole person, with a focus on students’ physical, emotional, intellectual, and social development.
 Respect for one’s self and others, community building, healthy relationships, sexuality, concepts of diversity, equity, and tolerance, gender expression/identity are taught in depth.
 Preschool students learn basic anatomy and physiology and explore concepts of consent.